Lexus LS (XF40): 2009 updates

 The 2009 (2010 model year) refresh added redesigned forward and rear fascias, updated interior, an active Eco Mode energy-saving capability, and redesigned chassis and drivetrain components to the non-hybrid models.
 The interior received additional chrome trim for the center console, an optional DVD entertainment system behind the center armrest (versus the ceiling drop-down version available before), and in certain markets, an all-digital instrument panel with night vision capability.
 The "Executive" seating option gained a five-seat configuration, and vibrating massage for both outboard rear seats was introduced.
 The exterior paint gained a self-repairing clear coat.

 Introduced in 2009 for the 2010 model year was the LS 460 Sport, a performance-oriented trim available only on the rear-wheel drive standard wheelbase model, equipped with a sport-tuned air suspension, Brembo brakes, forged alloy wheels, paddle shifters, body kit, and a unique two-tone interior.
 The LS 460 Sport featured the Sport Direct Shift transmission, also found in the Lexus IS F, which allows for faster shift times.
 The torque converter can lockup from 2nd to 8th gears.
 The LS 460 Sport retains the same V8 engine as other non-hybrid LS models.

 Also debuting in late 2009 for the 2010 model year was the revised LS hybrids, including refreshed front and rear fascias, a four-bar grille, the addition of side mirror turn signals, and new wheel designs.
 The 2010 models also were the introductory year for the LS hybrid in the Middle East and Indonesia.
 For the Japanese market, the 2010 models saw the introduction of an interior customization program called "L-Select", which allowed owners to have hybrid and non-hybrid LS models built to their material trim specifications.

 2013 updates

-Lexus released an official photograph of its restyled XF40 series in July 2012 which will be released for the 2013 model year.
+Lexus released an official photograph of its restyled XF40 series in July 2012 which was released for the 2013 model year.
 The substantial update incorporates the new Lexus corporate fascia, comprising the "spindle" grill and consequently sees the fitment of a redesigned hood, reshaped front fenders and headlamps, plus a new bumper.
 These styling revisions see the retention of the side profile and doors, including rear fenders.
 Thus, the newly designed tail-lamps, trunk lid, and rear bumper are only partially modified.
 The sport package, still only offered on the standard wheelbase variant but now including all-wheel drive as well as rear-wheel drive, is now known as the F-Sport.

 Reportedly, the refresh involved 1000 engineers and replaced 3000 out of 6000 new parts.